Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

   The 3 main killer Q-algos, search, factoring and simulation, are all on the same structural footing : the quantum singular value transformation algorithm by Gilyen et al.: https://arxiv.org/pdf/1806.01838.pdf
-  Remark : The QAA is not mentioned , but probably Chen-Gao built on this universal algorithms, too.
+  Remark : The QAA is not mentioned , but probably Chen-Gao built on this universal algorithm , too.

 #### Facts about the QAA on AES